constantin345/getting-cleaning-data/Readme.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones (1)

 ## How the program run_analysis.R works
 The program uses as input the data from the **UCI Har Dataset** directory.

 This data are imported in R and transformed in a tidy data set.
+I followed the next steps:

 1. Bringing data in r<Enter>
       + import the files **subject_test.txt, y_test.txt, X_test.txt** using read.table